WallaceSUI/Cloud-and-React-based-Social-Network/README.md

 2: Developed token-based authentication (registration, login, logout) features using React Router v4 and JWT

-3: Constructed features including create and browse posts and search nearby posts on a visualized map using Ant Design, GeoLocation API and Google Map API B
+3: Constructed features including create and browse posts and search nearby posts on a visualized map using Ant Design, GeoLocation API and Google Map API

 ### Backend
 1: Implemented a scalable web service in Go to handle posts and deployed to Google Cloud (GKE) for better scaling